secretstartups/handbook/brand-and-product-marketing/brand/merchandise-handling/index.html.md

 1. Confirm that your team has approved budget for this order.
 If you're not sure, check with your manager or [finance business partner](/handbook/finance/financial-planning-and-analysis/#our-team).
 1. Create an issue [using this template](https://gitlab.com/gitlab-com/marketing/brand-product-marketing/brand-strategy/-/issues/new?issuable_template=swag-request) to start your order.
 1. The Boundless team will share a quote with you.
 Use this quote to [submit a purchase requisition in Zip](/handbook/business-technology/enterprise-applications/guides/zip-guide/#zip---getting-started).
 Once a PO has been created, add the PO number to the issue.
 1. Boundless will place the order and have it shipped to your recipients.
-Alternatively, you can also request to assign credit to each recipient (or your account) instead of shipping the items directly to them.
+If you'd prefer, you can also request that they send an account credit to each recipient (or to you) instead of Boundless shipping the items directly to them.

 Please allow 4 weeks from the time you open the issue to the time the swag is delivered (or credit is assigned).
 If you need something more urgently, add the `Swag: URGENT` label to the issue, along with a comment explaining the expedited timeline.